weex1997/Albalsha-Beileid/README.md

 ## Overview
 I developed a fast-paced mobile web game with Gamifier, launched during Eid al-Fitr as a festive activity.
 The experience features a series of random, quick mini-games inspired by fun and relatable Eid situations, designed to keep players engaged and entertained.
-Each session
+Each session offers a new surprise, making it perfect for celebrating the holiday with energy and joy.